What may sound like a scene from a Hollywood movie is a night that transformed Julian ‘Cannonball’ Adderley into a jazz saxophone legend.

 Imagine combining the post-bop stylings of Cannonball Adderley with the cool jazz sound of Bill Evans backed by Heath and Kay from The Modern Jazz Quartet.

-Rick Anderson at All Music Review quipped, “It’s a different sort of ensemble, to be sure, and the musical results are marvellous.”
+Rick Anderson at All Music Review quipped, “It’s a different sort of ensemble, to be sure, and the musical results are marvelous.”

 The entire album is a gem but “Waltz for Debby” is amazing: glistening arpeggios by Evans foreshadow Adderley’s masterful rendition of melody and improvisation.